iCliniq Logo

 Welcome back to icliniq.com.

-I have seen your attached report (attachment removed to protect patient identity) and it does not show any alarming rise in total WBC count.
-Your total count mildly elevated and ESR (erythrocyte sedimentation rate) is raised.
-So, viral infection can be possible diagnosis as per history and report.
+I have seen your attached report (attachment removed to protect patient identity), and it does not show any alarming rise in total WBC count.
+Your total count is mildly elevated, and ESR (erythrocyte sedimentation rate) is raised.
+So, viral infection can be a possible diagnosis as per the history and report.

-Your malaria report is negative and it can be excluded.
-Just now symptomatic management done with lots of water and take Paracetamol 500 mg SOS as per requirement.
+Your malaria report is negative, and it can be excluded.
+Just now, symptomatic management was done with lots of water and take Paracetamol 500 mg SOS as per requirement.
 You can also take prescribed vitamin C 500 mg BD (twice daily) for five days.
 Maintain hydration with lots of water.
-Green leafy vegetables and fruits to be taken more.
+Green leafy vegetables and fruits should be taken more.
 Repeat CBC after three days if no improvement.

 Consult your physician for examination.